California county routes in zone E: E2

 County Route E2 begins as Grant Line Road at the interchange with State Route 99.
 It heads northeast on a four to six-lane roadway, reducing to a rural two-lane roadway just past Bradshaw Road, skirting the city limits of Elk Grove to the west.
 The route then turns north onto Sunrise Boulevard, where it remains a two-lane roadway, intersecting State Route 16 (also known as Jackson Road).
 CR E2 enters the city of Rancho Cordova and dramatically widens to five lanes near the intersection of Kiefer Boulevard.
 This stretch of roadway was widened between Kiefer Boulevard and Douglas Road to accommodate increasing traffic to the surrounding housing development.
 After CR E2 gains a sixth lane, the route turns northwest just after Douglas Road and then turns north again approaching White Rock Road.
 It approaches U.S. Route 50 at an interchange, then skirting the community of Gold River to the east.
 The route leaves Rancho Cordova, crossing the American River and into the community of Fair Oaks.
-It enters the city of Citrus Heights after Madison Avenue and is reduced to four lanes after intersecting Greenback Lane (County Route E14).
-It remains four lanes for the remainder of the route, entering Placer County and the city of Roseville.
+It enters the city of Citrus Heights after Madison Avenue and into the Sunrise MarketPlace, the city's shopping district.
+After passing Sunrise Mall and its intersection with Greenback Lane (County Route E14), the route is reduced to four lanes.
+It remains four lanes for the remainder of the route, passing Antelope Road, and entering Placer County and the city of Roseville.
 The route becomes Sunrise Avenue at the county line for a few miles, turning west on Douglas Boulevard and ending immediately at I-80.